cynic-net/pactivate/README.md

-`pactivate` is a script to build a Python virtualenv for a project that has no dependencies on any Python packages not distributed with Python itself, not even [pip].
-You need only Python itself (such as one supplied by your OS packaging system, one built by [Pythonz], or a manual download and build of the Python source).
+`pactivate` is a script to build a Python virtualenv for a project that has no dependencies on any Python packages not distributed with Python itself, not even [Pip].
+It completely ignores any Pip, [virtualenv] or other packages provided by the operating system distribution or in user-specific directories.

+The only requirement is Python itself, which may be supplied by your OS packaging system, [Pythonz], or a manual download and build of the Python source.
 Note that some Linux distributions do not supply all of the base Python system in the standard package; with Debian for example you must install `python3-distutils` as well as `python3`.

 `pactivate` needs to know the _base directory_ (BASE) for your project (so it can find configuration files) and the _build directory_ under which